Annual Traditional Graduation Pow Wow

 Yes!
 You are welcome to come and go at any time during the day.
 Please check the schedule to be sure you are present for any specific events that are important to you.

-How do I get to the feast?
+How do I get to the community meal?

 Can I take pictures?